hh-nosql/nosql-material/material/3-mongo-operations.md

 - [Comparison query operators](https://www.geeksforgeeks.org/mongodb/mongodb-comparison-query-operators/) are used to _implement comparisons_, such as "greater than" or "less than" (similar as, e.g. `>` and `<` in SQL)
 - [Logical query operators](https://www.geeksforgeeks.org/mongodb/mongodb-logical-query-operators/) are used to _combine conditions_, such as "condition OR other condition" (similar as, e.g. `OR` and `AND` in SQL)
-- [Array field query operations](https://www.mongodb.com/docs/manual/tutorial/query-arrays/) are used to _query array fields_, such as the `genres` field in the `books` collection
+- [Array field query operations](https://www.mongodb.com/docs/manual/tutorial/query-arrays/) are used to _query array fields_, such as the `categories` field in the `books` collection

 Finally, implement and execute the following queries in the MongoDB Shell: